-Spawning stock biomass (SSB) of cod in the Baltic Sea, excluding the Sounds and the Kattegat (adapted from ICES 2006).
+Spawning stock biomass (SSB) of cod in the Baltic Sea, excluding the Sounds and the Kattegat (adapted from ICES 2007).

-In order to recover the heavily depleted Baltic cod stocks a multi-annual plan for the cod stocks in the Baltic Sea was proposed by the EC in July 2006 (Anon.
-2006).
-However, the plan is still under discussion and has not been adopted.
-In this proposed plan the EC proposes targets of fishing mortality rates of 0.6 for Western Baltic cod and 0.3 for Eastern Baltic cod.
+In order to recover the heavily depleted Baltic cod stocks a multi-annual plan for the cod stocks in the Baltic Sea was accepted in the Council minister meeting in 12 June 2007 In the plan it is set targets of fishing mortality rates of 0.6 for Western Baltic cod and 0.3 for Eastern Baltic cod.
 These mortality rates are to be reached with yearly 10% reductions until these target levels are reached.